Cybersecurity in Construction: Common Threats and How to Prevent Them

 Wire Transfer Fraud

-Virtual banking is a cornerstone of modern construction, and it makes running your business simpler.
+In the context of cybersecurity in construction, virtual banking is a cornerstone of modern construction, and it makes running your business simpler.
 However, moving funds among an array of clients, contractors and vendors opens multiple doors for savvy cybercriminals.
 Wire transfers are particularly lucrative avenues.

 During a fraudulent wire transfer, a cybercriminal poses as a legitimate person or entity and intercepts a financial transaction.
 You may think you’re paying a vendor, bank representative or contractor, but a scammer is on the other end.